Nanny Mountain

-Nanny Mountain is a mountain summit in York County in the state of South Carolina (SC).
+Nanny Mountain is a mountain summit in York County in the state of South Carolina (SC), United States.
 Nanny Mountain climbs to an elevation of 981 ft above sea level.
 The mountain is located near Lake Wylie and was privately owned, but now it is currently open to the public from 8am to 6pm and the park is owned and operated by York County Parks.